Local summer soccer league players attended Altona party, games postponed

-PLATTSBURGH — The North Country U-18 Summer Soccer League for boys and girls have postponed play for a week due to COVID-19 concerns.
+PLATTSBURGH — The North Country U-18 Summer Soccer League for boys and girls has postponed play for a week due to COVID-19 concerns.

-The decision was announced via a press release Sunday afternoon after league officials learned that some of its players attended a large party in Altona, Friday, July 17, which has now seen three guests test positive for COVID-19.
+The decision was made Sunday after league officials learned that some of its players attended a large party in Altona, Friday, July 17, which has now seen five guests test positive for COVID-19.

 DECISION MAKING

-At this time, there is no indication that COVID-19 was spread through the course of league play.
+At this time, there is no indication that COVID-19 was spread through the course of league play, officials say.

 The postponement notice is strictly precautionary due to concern linked to the Altona party that featured more than 200 people, according to information obtained by organizers of the league.